blackflux/node-tdd/README.md

 Default: `$FILENAME.env.recording.yml` (depends on `envVarsFile`)

-Used to customize the name of the file that environment variables are loaded from, if it exists, when `useNock` is true and no cassette file exists.
+Used to customize the name of the file that environment variables are loaded from, if it exists, `useNock` is true and no cassette file exists.

-Environment variables are loaded after envVars and envVarsFile variables are loaded.
+Environment variables are loaded after `envVars` and `envVarsFile` variables are loaded.

-Environment variables will overwrite set ones.
+Defined environment variables will overwrite set ones.

 #### envVars